-Cathy Otten is a British journalist and author based in Iraqi Kurdistan.
-Her work on the rise and fall of Isis and the genocide of Iraq's Yezidi minority has been widely praised.
-She's best known for her book length investigation into the enslavement of Yezidi women by Isis, With Ash On Their Faces: Yezidi Women and the Islamic State (OR books 2017), described by the The Los Angeles Review of Books as: "The best kind of humanist journalism: lucid, transparent, grimly realistic.… (N)o book has covered it better.”
+Cathy Otten is an award-winning British author and journalist formerly covering Iraq for the Independent and Independent on Sunday.
+Based in Iraqi Kurdistan since 2013, she is best known for her book length investigation into the enslavement of Yezidi women by Isis With Ash On Their Faces: Yezidi Women and the Islamic State (OR books 2017) described by the The Los Angeles Review of Books as: "The best kind of humanist journalism: lucid, transparent, grimly realistic.… (N)o book has covered it better.”

 With Ash on Their Faces was named one of the New Internationalist's Ten Best Books of December 2017 and was listed among the Best Human Rights Books of 2017.
 The London School of Economics called her book "An intense and morally needed chronicle of the Yazidis’ battle for survival, providing evidence for one of the most brutal acts of barbarity of this century and, from this, perhaps leading to something verging on accountability."
 The Times Correspondent Anthony Loyd wrote: "Otten tells the Yazidis' remarkable story with a deft and detailed hand in this revealing account of suffering, endurance and survival.
 An essential read for anyone interested in the plight and resilience of one of Iraq's most persecuted minorities."